Random theses

 Benefits of using e#

-2. It will reduce maintenance cost by providing abilities for regression testing (on a simulator or in-circuit debugger)
+I envision the following benefits of using e# It will allow writing better quality code in shorter time It will reduce maintenance cost by providing abilities for regression testing (on a simulator or in-circuit debugger) It will reduce impact of migrating to another device/platform

 e# roadmap

-3. Design a device metamodel
+Refine vision Establish requirements Design a device metamodel

 Concept of a new PL for embedded applications

-I would like to discuss with you my ideas on new programming language for embedded applications, denoted further as e#.
+Preface I would like to discuss with you my ideas on new programming language for embedded applications, denoted further as e#.
 I value your time and therefore in this post I am trying to be short and precise as much as possible.